 Another area of concern for many fathers going through a divorce is the distribution of assets.
 Any assets you acquired prior to the marriage which were unchanged during the marriage (a classic car in storage, for example) are not considered marital property.
 However, if you owned a home prior to the marriage and made substantial renovations during the marriage, the added value to the home will likely be considered a marital asset.
 Essentially, if you invested in an asset during the marriage, it may be on the table.

 There isn’t much you can do to give yourself a leg up during the distribution of your assets, besides being prepared to let go of sentimentality and focus on negotiating for the assets you’ll need in order to remain financially successful.
-You can expect an equitable division of your assets if you’re working with an experienced New Jersey divorce lawyer for men and fathers.
+You can expect an equitable division of your assets if you’re working with one of our experienced New Jersey divorce lawyers for men and fathers.

 Ready to start your next chapter?